mspmax/HTMLReportGenerator_Android-Legacy/README.md

 So the conditions string should look like : "request.request_id|request.sequence"

-List of Parent Tables related to the children entities(Here it's one parent so it should be REQUEST)
+List of Parent Tables related to the children entities(Here it's one parent so it should be REQUEST for all children)
 ```java
         List<String> parentTableList = new ArrayList<>();
         //Parent Table List